- Date and Time

 - 10th February 2021, 17:30 - 18:30

-This public lecture will be delivered by Dr Gareth Wiltshire, Lecturer in Sport and Performance Psychology at Loughborough University, on 10 February 2021.
+This public lecture was delivered by Dr Gareth Wiltshire, Lecturer in the School of Sport, Exercise and Health Sciences at Loughborough University, in February 2021.

-The talk will use the experiences of organ transplant recipients to shed light on how sport and exercise can be a meaningful way for people with long-term health conditions to live well while managing illness.
-After highlighting the current exercise recommendations for organ transplant recipients, the lecture will then draw on qualitative research with recipients to explore the ways in which exercise is implicated in recipients’ complex and individual patient journeys.
+The talk used the experiences of organ transplant recipients to shed light on how sport and exercise can be a meaningful way for people with long-term health conditions to live well while managing illness.
+After highlighting the current exercise recommendations for organ transplant recipients, the lecture then drew on qualitative research with recipients to explore the ways in which exercise is implicated in recipients’ complex and individual patient journeys.

 Dr Gareth Wiltshire is a Lecturer in the School of Sport, Exercise and Health Sciences at Loughborough University.
 His research is methodologically and conceptually grounded in sociology, psychology and philosophy and has an applied focus in both medical and public health contexts.

 If you would like to receive email updates letting you know when we are holding future events please sign up here.